Bridge to International Regulatory Compliance

 - Finally, you must have a technology capable of screening the data gathered from such a facility against the regulatory benchmarks established by its nation’s environmental regulations.
 Primarily, those benchmarks will be those three elements that Vanguard screens for its clients in the United States, the State of California (this state in the U.S. has 12 laws unique to California, beyond any other state within the U.S.), and Canada.
 Of course, you must also adhere to other related regulations imposed by state, provincial, tribal, county, and municipal agencies also having jurisdiction of that facility.
 This is why so many compliance officers believe they’re stuck in the proverbial “regulatory maze.”

 Now, please consider the following important rationale regarding a chemical hazard.
 Take toluene, for example.
 Toluene is a highly toxic chemical, generally found in paints, solvents, and degreasers.
-Its physical state if most often found in a liquid form.
+Its physical state is most often found in a liquid form.
 Toluene is also a teratogen; it causes damage to the fetus of an unborn child, typically resulting in birth defects if the mother was exposed to toluene during pregnancy.
+There is no doubt why it’s on EPA’s regulated list for Toxic Release Inventory or California’s list of 941 Proposition 65 substances known to cause cancer and/or reproductive harm.

 Geography does not change the properties or toxicity or teratogenicity of toluene.
 So, it’s understandable that any given nation would enact environmental regulations controlling the use and exposures of toluene to human life (i.e., the citizenry the nation is striving to protect against such hazards), notwithstanding the adverse impact on the environment within the geography controlled by the nation.